Nikolai558/FE-BUDDY/ROADMAP.md

   - Output files names:
     - AIRPORTS_symbols
     - AIRPORTS_text
+    - AIRWAYS-HIGH_lines
+    - AIRWAYS-HIGH_symbols
+    - AIRWAYS-HIGH_text
+    - AIRWAYS-LOW_lines
+    - AIRWAYS-LOW_symbols
+    - AIRWAYS-LOW_text
+    - ARTCC BOUDNARIES-Low_lines
     - ARTCC BOUNDARIES-High_lines
-    - ARTCC BOUDNARIES-Low_lines
+    - DPs_lines `individual files and then another file with all combined`
     - FIXES_symbols
     - FIXES_text
-    - AIRWAYS-LOW_lines
-    - AIRWAYS-LOW_text
-    - AIRWAYS-LOW_symbols
-    - AIRWAYS-HIGH_lines
-    - AIRWAYS-HIGH_text
-    - AIRWAYS-HIGH_symbols
-    - WX STATIONS_symbols
-    - WX STATIONS_text
     - NDB_symbols
     - NDB_text
+    - STARSs_lines `individual files and then another file with all combined`
     - VOR_symbols
     - VOR_text
-    - DPs_lines `individual files and then another file with all combined`
-    - STARSs_lines `individual files and then another file with all combined`
+    - WX STATIONS_symbols
+    - WX STATIONS_text
   - Add option for user to decide if they want all the geojsons in one folder to make "vNAS Batch Upload" easier.

 ---
 **The following will be completed after a code-rewrite/refactoring of FE-Buddy resulting in version 3.0**
 ---

+- [ ] New UI
+  - Utilize WPF

 - [ ] Remove VRC AIRAC output features?
   - If after the refactor, holding on to this feature does not take up much development time, keep this feature and offer the user the option to turn off this output.
 It has been stated that some of the neighbors such as canada use FE-Buddy to updated US data for their files that use SCT2 format.